sawyerwatts/Checklists/README.md

         - Ensure relevant C4 diagrams exist
     - Document the inputs and outputs/mutations/sideEffects of the app
     - Document how to perform common app updates
+1. Try to ensure the app can live for a decade without becoming too legacy.
 1. Operations: deployment and execution
     - Ensure the app is deployed automatically, ideally via a pipeline, else via a `makefile` or something